Matthew Thurston specializes in computational magnetic resonance imaging for clinical application.

 After receiving his Master's of Science in Neuroimaging and Informatics from the University of Southern California in 2020, Matt worked for a few years as an imaging science contractor.
 This included work in modeling perfusion defects in pulmonary MRI at the National Institutes of Health for patients with COVID-19, as well as modeling brain MRI BOLD time-series changes at the University of Utah in patients with alcohol use disorder.
-Now at UQ, Matt is engaged in a PhD project that is focused on modeling brain disconnections in victims of stroke, using a multi-modal MR approach.
+Now at UQ, Matt is engaged in a PhD project that is focused on modelling brain white matter and perfusion defects in MRI of survivors of stroke for means of clinical outcome prediction.

 Key Publications